Macmod/STARS/README.md

 ## Optional flags
 - `--all-records` - Run the checks for all CNAME records in the environment, not just the ones in-scope (those known for subdomain takeover risks).
-- `--dump` - Just dump all the records without performing any analysis.
+- `--dump-records` - Just dump all the records without performing any analysis.
 - `--no-banners` - Don't show banners, just the results.
 - `--no-colors` - Disable colorized output.
+- `--output FILE` - Write results to FILE.
 - `--google-dns` - Use Google DoH for NXDOMAIN checks (by default it uses your local DNS resolver).
-- `--nameservers NS1,NS2` - Use custom nameservers.
+- `--nameservers NS1,NS2` - Use custom nameservers for NXDOMAIN checks.

 # Extending functionality